jmonteroers/markdown-cv/index.md

 <br>
 `Oxford, United Kingdom`

-- with a focus on Econometrics and Applied Economics
+- With a focus on Econometrics and Applied Economics

 __Spanish Distance Learning University__, Degree in Mathematics